INSPIRE: Intensity and spatial information-based deformable image registration: Abstract

 \section{Abstract}

 We present INSPIRE, a top-performing general-purpose method for deformable image registration.
-INSPIRE extends our existing symmetric registration framework based on distances combining intensity and spatial information to an elastic B-splines based transformation model.
-We also present several theoretical and algorithmic improvements which provide high computational efficiency and thereby applicability of the framework in a wide range of real scenarios.
-We show that the proposed method delivers both highly accurate as well as stable and robust registration results.
-We evaluate the method on a synthetic dataset created from retinal images, consisting of thin networks of vessels, where INSPIRE exhibits excellent performance, substantially outperforming the reference methods.
-We also evaluate the method on four benchmark datasets of 3D images of brains, for a total of 2088 pairwise registrations; a comparison with 15 other state-of-the-art methods reveals that INSPIRE provides the best overall performance.
+INSPIRE brings distance measures which combine intensity and spatial information into an elastic B-splines-based transformation model and incorporates an inverse inconsistency penalization supporting symmetric registration performance.
+We introduce several theoretical and algorithmic solutions which provide high computational efficiency and thereby applicability of the proposed framework in a wide range of real scenarios.
+We show that INSPIRE delivers highly accurate, as well as stable and robust registration results.
+We evaluate the method on a 2D dataset created from retinal images, characterized by presence of networks of thin structures.
+Here INSPIRE exhibits excellent performance, substantially outperforming the widely used reference methods. {We also evaluate INSPIRE on the Fundus Image Registration Dataset (FIRE), which consists of 134 pairs of separately acquired retinal images.
+INSPIRE exhibits excellent performance on the FIRE dataset, substantially outperforming several domain-specific methods.} We also evaluate the method on four benchmark datasets of 3D magnetic resonance images of brains, for a total of 2088 pairwise registrations.
+A comparison with 17 other state-of-the-art methods reveals that INSPIRE provides the best overall performance.
 Code is available at\, \href{http://github.com/MIDA-group/inspire}{github.com/MIDA-group/inspire}\,.